PositiveZahid/dpt-circular3-frontend-developer/README.md

-# Assessment guide for Vue.JS developer
+# Assessment test for Vue.JS developer

 1. Fork this repository.
 2. Clone this repository to your local machine.